-Quality of execution 2020 annual report
+Quality of execution 2021 annual report

+1 Background

-1 Background Ruffer LLP and Ruffer SA ('Ruffer') are required to publish, on an annual basis, disclosures about the execution venues used for each asset class, and a summary of the analysis and conclusions that they have drawn from the monitoring of the quality of execution in relation to each class of financial instrument obtained whilst executing Client orders over the past year.
-This report relates to the period 1 January to 31 December 2020, and should be read together with Ruffer's top five execution venues reports.
-Please note that all orders for Ruffer SA are executed by Ruffer LLP.
+Ruffer S.A. ('Ruffer') is required to publish, on an annual basis, disclosures about the execution venues used for each asset class, and a summary of the analysis and conclusions that have been drawn from the monitoring of the quality of execution in relation to each class of financial instrument obtained whilst executing Client orders over the past year.

+This report relates to the period 1 January to 31 December 2021, and should be read together with Ruffer's top five execution venues reports.

+Please note that all orders for Ruffer S.A. are executed by Ruffer LLP.